softwareunderground/52things/chapters/Selvage.md

 The one that I am most familiar with is Amazon Web Services (AWS) Lambda.
 Let’s look at an AWS provided example:
 > “New function using blueprint s3-get-object-python”
+> An Amazon S3 trigger that retrieves metadata for the object that has been updated.

 Here’s the Python 2.7 Lambda function: